emartech/boar-server/README.md

 ```

 ## HTTPS support
 To enable HTTPS support, simple create `SERVE_HTTPS` environment variable with value `true`.
-The port for https will be the
+The port for https will be the port of the application increased with 10000 (10k).

 If you want to serve the requests with your own SSL certification, create `HTTPS_KEY` and `HTTPS_CERT`
 environment variables with path of the files as values.